 3. Share Testimonials to Earn the Trust of New Clients

 92% of customers trust referrals from people they know, about 50% make purchases after researching products and services online, and 60% of consumers feel more positive about a company after reading their blog.
-So to drive more traffic to website and inspire them to call your phone number, post testimonials on your blog.
+So to drive more traffic to your website and inspire them to call your phone number, post testimonials on your blog.

 4. Find Out What Customers Want